 Trailmap - The Metropolitan Area Planning Council (MAPC) has launched Trailmap, a comprehensive map of pedestrian and bicycle facilities throughout the MAPC region and beyond.
 The data on this map tool has been collected from a number of sources including city/town trail data, land trusts, DCR, Massachusetts Department of Transportation, openstreetmap, and other sources.

 Ocean Films for Educators - Green Fire Productions is making their four-part Ocean Frontiers film series available to educators for classroom use.
-For more information, including Educator Discussion Guides, see the Host a Screening page.
+For more information, including Educator Discussion Guides, see the Educator Resources page.

 Curriculum Resources - The Northeastern Regional Association of Coastal Ocean Observing Systems (NERACOOS) has released a series of curriculum tools for use by educators and students.
 The Real-Time Data Portal provides an interactive map of the latest weather and ocean observations including winds, waves, air and water temperature, salinity, right whale presence, and more.
 The Graphing and Download Tool provides easy access to data on past conditions that can be viewed and analyzed.
 Finally, the Coastal Flooding and Erosion Forecast uses forecasts of water level and waves to predict coastal damage.